gr-yb/yugabyte-differential-backup/differential-backup.md

 *** -rw-r--r--  1 gr  staff   2.3K Sep 24 01:41 MANIFEST-000036
 ```

-### Fifth snapshot
+### Fifth snapshot directory

 The fifth snapshot copies the new '35' files and updatest the manifest.

-All files from the fourth snapshot are also in this one.
+All files from the fourth snapshot are also here.

 ```
 ./24ebc93b-92a1-43cd-b177-699636f47287: